FOSSIL FREE BUILDINGS

 Adopt “Reach” Energy Codes that Lead New Construction to be All Electric, avoiding new gas connections.

 is supporting a number of policies that promote all electric, carbon free buildings.
-In 2019, we invite local partners to join us to advance the following policies, as one of the most impactful climate measures that Silicon Valley cities can take, focusing first on preventing new buildings from becoming natural gas dependent.
+We invite local partners to join us to advance the following policies, as one of the most impactful climate measures that Silicon Valley cities can take, focusing first on preventing new buildings from becoming natural gas dependent.

 Significant outreach will be required to city elected officials and staff, developers, design firms, community members, and other interested stakeholders.
 A number of resources will be developed to support the policy goals